The engine that powers sustainable organisations

 Follow us on Linkedin!

 We cannot talk about sustainable procurement without talking about supply chain mapping.
-It is a necessary process of establishing sustainable supply chain practices and it is therefore imperative that companies embarking on sustainable supply chain management understand this topic.
+It is a necessary process of establishing sustainable supply chain practices.
+For companies that want to use sustainable supply chain management, understanding supply chain mapping is really important.

-In this article, we explain what supply chain mapping is, why it’s important, how and where to start, and the benefits of mapping your supply chain.
+In this article, we explain what supply chain mapping is, why it’s significant, how and where to start, and the benefits of mapping your supply chain.

 Many ESG risks are buried within the supply chain.
 Mapping dramatically increases transparency, enabling you to identify potential ESG risks and address them.